Estuary

 4. Deployment Automation: it automates the deployment process, making it easier for developers to release updates and new features.
 Bamboo integrates with popular deployment tools like AWS, Docker, and Kubernetes, allowing seamless deployment to production environments.

-Which CI/CD Tool is Best for Me
+Which CI/CD Tool is Best for You?

 Each tool has its unique features and benefits, and choosing the right tool for your needs solely depends on various factors, e.g., the project's size, the project's complexity, your preferred hosting option (cloud-based or self-hosted), the development team, and lots more.